shivekchhabra/Face-Mask-Classification/README.md

 	1- First it detects face using Facenet (using a predefined model) This is better than Haar Cascade since it also detects faces of people wearing glasses and hence is more accurate

-	2- Using Facial Landmarks, it classifies if a person is wearing a mask or not.
+	2- Then in the region of interest it applies the trained mask model to see if the person is wearing a mask or not.

+Please note: The dataset was originally created using facial landmarks.

 The model used is Mobilenetv2 with fine tuning on its head.